What Does Da'wah Mean?

 "There is no compulsion in religion.
 The right path has become distinct from the wrong."
 (Qur'an 2:256)

-Unwavering Patience: The Meccan period of the Prophet’s life shows incredible patience in da’wah.
+Unwavering Patience: The Meccan period of the Prophet's life shows incredible patience in da'wah.
 He faced persecution, insults, and even physical harm for simply inviting people to worship One God.
 Yet, he responded with forbearance and prayer.
-For example, when the Prophet went to the town of Ta’if to call its people to Islam, he was rejected and pelted with stones until he bled.
-Instead of cursing the people, the Prophet prayed for them to be guided.
-He said, “O Allah, guide these people, for they do not know.”
+For example, when the Prophet Muhammad (PBUH) went to Ta'if to call its people to Islam, he was rejected and pelted with stones until he bled.
+In the well-known report in Sahih al-Bukhari and Sahih Muslim, the Angel of the Mountains offered to crush the people between the two mountains if the Prophet wished.
+The Prophet Muhammad (PBUH) refused and said, in meaning, that he hoped Allah would bring forth from their descendants people who would worship Allah alone and not associate partners with Him.
+The wording "O Allah, guide my people, for they do not know" is authentically reported in connection with other moments of persecution, but it should not be cited as the specific Ta'if wording.
 Such mercy in the face of hostility is a hallmark of the Prophetic method.
-It demonstrates that da’wah requires a big heart and genuine love for people, even those who hurt us.
+It demonstrates that da'wah requires a big heart and genuine love for people, even those who hurt us.

 Leading by Example: Much of the Prophet's da'wah was through his personal example.
 His honesty, kindness, and fairness attracted people to Islam even before he spoke a word.
 For instance, many Meccans who initially opposed him knew him as "Al-Amin" (the Trustworthy) due to his character.
 After the Muslims migrated to Medina, the Prophet's dealings with both Muslims and non-Muslims there - showing mercy, fulfilling promises, and uniting people - led many to embrace Islam.
 One well-known story is how a Jewish boy who served the Prophet fell ill; the Prophet visited him and gently invited him to Islam, and the boy accepted (this hadith is in Sahih al-Bukhari).
 The boy's father said, "Obey Abul-Qasim (the Prophet's nickname)," recognizing the Prophet's genuine care.
 This illustrates that kind behavior and empathy can open hearts to the message.

-From the Prophetic example, we learn that the methodology of da’wah is rooted in compassion, patience, and clarity.
-The Prophet ﷺ demonstrated “hikmah” and “maw’idhah hasanah” in every interaction: he listened to people’s concerns, answered their questions with wisdom, and showed immense patience with those who initially rejected him.
+From the Prophetic example, we learn that the methodology of da'wah is rooted in compassion, patience, and clarity.
+The Prophet ﷺ demonstrated "hikmah" and "maw'idhah hasanah" in every interaction: he listened to people's concerns, answered their questions with wisdom, and showed immense patience with those who initially rejected him.
 He would even make special prayers asking Allah to guide specific people.
-Notably, he prayed for either Umar ibn al-Khattab or Abu Jahl (two fierce opponents at the time) to become Muslim – “O Allah, strengthen Islam with one of these two men who is more beloved to You” – and Allah guided Umar رضي الله عنه, who later became one of Islam’s greatest champions.
-This teaches us never to write anyone off; the very person who seems antagonistic today might become a devout Muslim tomorrow by Allah’s will.
+Notably, it is reported in al-Tirmidhi and other collections - and graded sound or acceptable by a number of hadith scholars - that he supplicated: "O Allah, honor Islam with the more beloved of these two men to You: Abu Jahl ibn Hisham or Umar ibn al-Khattab."
+Allah guided Umar ibn al-Khattab (may Allah be pleased with him), who later became one of Islam's greatest champions.
+This teaches us never to write anyone off; the very person who seems antagonistic today might become a devout Muslim tomorrow by Allah's will.

 Why Islam's Outreach Is Unique (and Superior)